 Once children are in school, they need a quality learning environment to succeed.
-UNICEF supports teacher training and curriculum development for basic math and literacy skills, social and emotional learning, promotion of education in children's mother tongue, and behavior change to tackle discrimination against children with disabilities and ethnic minorities, and prevent violence in schools.
+UNICEF supports teacher training and curriculum development for basic math and literacy skills, social and emotional learning, promotion of education in the children's mother tongue, and behavior change to tackle discrimination against children with disabilities and ethnic minorities, and prevent violence in schools.

-For children who can't attend formal school, such as those living in conflict settings or children from nomadic communities, UNICEF works to provide non-formal education and accelerated learning programs that meet local needs.
-For example, in 2016, UNICEF helped reach over 15,000 out-of-school children in Somalia with alternative basic education.
+For children who cannot attend formal school, such as those living in conflict settings or children from nomadic communities, UNICEF works to provide non-formal education and accelerated learning programs that meet local needs.
+For example, in 2017, UNICEF and partners provided curriculum to 75,000 vulnerable, out-of-school children through applied gaming and personalized engagement.

-UNICEF invests in disaster risk planning, peacebuilding and emergency preparedness in schools by supporting risk assessments, and providing training to prepare for disasters and respond to crises.
-In 2014 and 2015, UNICEF worked closely with administrators and teachers in Sierra Leone, Guinea, and Liberia to train teachers on how to safely operate schools during the Ebola outbreak to prevent the spread of disease and save lives.
-In 2016, UNICEF led or co-led the emergency education cluster response in 74 countries.
-In Syria alone, UNICEF reached over 2.5 million children with textbooks and learning materials in 2016.
+UNICEF invests in disaster risk planning, peacebuilding and emergency preparedness in schools by supporting risk assessments, and providing training to prepare for and respond to crises.
+For example, in 2017, UNICEF worked with Sierra Leone's government to pilot a national school safety guide in 924 schools, including the training of school personnel and the development of school emergency education cluster response in 48 countries.
+In Syria alone, UNICEF enrolled